NASHtoday City Guide Play Banner

 Capacity: 69,000-74,000

-We’d say Titan Up, but this stadium has also hosted huge names outside of sports — including Elton John, Taylor Swift, and Garth Brooks.
-Originally opening in August 1999 as Adelphia Coliseum, Nissan is home to CMA Fest, the longest-running country music festival in the world.
+We’d say Titan Up, but this stadium has also hosted huge names outside of sports, including Elton John, Taylor Swift, and Garth Brooks.
+Originally named Adelphia Coliseum when the venue opened in 1999, Nissan is home to CMA Fest, the longest-running country music festival in the world.

 GEODIS Park | 501 Benton Ave.